-Although I was relatively young when I happened upon this story, I was deeply moved.
-I remember thinking how beautiful it was that the Prophet was able to put Allah before anything else, even in his inclination to marry Zaynab bint Jahsh.
+I was young, but deeply moved, when I first read about Prophet Muhammad’s marriage to Zaynab bint Jahsh.
+I remember thinking how beautiful it was that the Prophet (pbuh) was able to put Allah before anything else, even in his inclination to marry Zaynab bint Jahsh.

-It wasn’t until years later that I realized that the account that I had read of Prophet Muhammad and Zaynab (which reported that the Prophet felt a personal inclination to marry Zaynab after Zaid divorced her) was disputed amongst Muslim scholars regarding its authenticity.
+It wasn’t until years later that I learned the authenticity of the account was disputed amongst Muslim scholars.
+In it, the Prophet felt a personal inclination to marry Zaynab after Zaid ibn Haritha divorced her.

 The scholars explained that because the marriage of the Prophet to Zaynab was a command from Allah, it is incorrect to assert that the Prophet had any feelings for Zaynab whatsoever prior to marriage.
-Some scholars even stated that this version of the story was fabricated by non-Muslim orientalists who wished to destroy the honor and integrity of the Prophet by attributing to him any physical attraction to Zaynab.
+Some scholars even state that this version of the story was fabricated by non-Muslim Orientalists.
+They wished to destroy the honor and integrity of the Prophet by attributing to him any physical attraction to Zaynab.

-Yes, undoubtedly, the Prophet’s marriage to Zaynab was a command from Allah to clarify that adopted sons should not be viewed as blood sons regarding the impermissibility of marrying a son’s former wife, and naturally, due to Arab custom regarding adopted sons, the Prophet was concerned about how people would view this marriage.
+Yes, undoubtedly, the Prophet’s marriage to Zaynab was a command from Allah.
+This command was meant to clarify that adopted sons should not be viewed as blood sons.
+So a man could marry an adopted son’s former wife.
+Naturally, due to Arab custom regarding adopted sons at the time, the Prophet was concerned about how people would react.

 Is Desire Unbecoming of Prophets?